-Controls the File Transfer service behaviour when the cellular data switch is switched off.
+Controls the File Transfer service behaviour (including Audio Messaging) when the cellular data switch is switched off.

-The parameter is only applicable in case the File Transfer service is supported.
+The parameter is only applicable in case the File Transfer service is supported and rcsMessagingDataOff is set to 1 or 2.
 It will not be instantiated otherwise.